abhin4v/abhin4v.github.io/drafts/twt-notes.md

 ### The Kind System

-- _Terms_ are things manipulated at runtime. _Types_ of terms are used by compiler to prove things about the terms.
+- _Terms_ are things manipulated at runtime. _Types_ of terms are used by compiler to prove "things" about the terms.
-- Similarly, _Types_ are things manipulated at compile-time. _Kinds_ of types are used by the compiler to prove things about the types.
+- Similarly, _Types_ are things manipulated at compile-time. _Kinds_ of types are used by the compiler to prove "things" about the types.
 - Kinds are "the types of the Types".
 - Kind of things that can exist at runtime (terms) is `*`.
 That is, kind of `Int`, `String` etc is `*`.
 ```haskell